True Story Early Marriage

 The answer to that question is simple.
 We both have the mentality that we don’t throw away relationships just because of a few disagreements or difficult moments.
 Even while we were dating we took every day as it came.
 Breaking up was not an option.

-That was the high standard I had for myself and with my partner.
+I held my partner and me to that standard.
 My standard was high.
 If you wanted me deeply, you had to be with me permanently.

 I truly think that’s why my husband married me.

 He knew I was a very serious girl.
 I changed my mind about marriage and I knew I was marriage material.
-I wanted someone who I believed I was marriage material also.
+The person I dated needed to be someone that believed I was marriage material also.

 I never gave myself up completely to anyone.
 None of my past boyfriends knew who I truly was.